amethon/www/_reflections/journal2.md

 <b>July 30, 1873</b>
 Dear Journal,

-Today marked the third day of our voyage, and I have had the chance to continue settling into life aboard the research vessel L'Exploration.
-As we make our way towards the abyssopelagia, I have had the opportunity to engage in many interesting conversations and to learn from the expertise of the crew.
+The third day of our voyage has passed and I continue to become accustomed to life aboard the L'Exploration.
+I have had the pleasure of engaging in many enlightening conversations with the esteemed crew and have learned much from their expertise.

-One of the highlights of the day was a conversation with Dr. Maria Hernandez, the scientist who is joining us on the journey.
-We spent hours discussing the latest research and discoveries in the field of oceanography, and I was struck by Dr. Hernandez's knowledge and passion for the subject.
-We talked about everything from the latest theories about the formation of the oceans to the challenges and opportunities presented by deep sea exploration, and I found myself deeply engaged and inspired by the conversation.
+One of the most memorable events of the day was my discussion with Dr. Maria Hernandez, a renowned oceanographer accompanying us on our journey.
+We spent a considerable amount of time discussing the latest findings and theories in the field of oceanography and I was thoroughly impressed by Dr. Hernandez's extensive knowledge and passion for the subject.
+Our conversation covered a wide range of topics including the creation of the oceans and the challenges and opportunities presented by deep sea exploration.
+I was deeply engaged and inspired by the conversation.

-Despite the many exciting moments of the day, I must admit that I am a bit concerned about some problems with my berth.
-It seems that there is a leak in the wall, and water has been seeping into my cabin.
-While the crew is working to fix the issue, I have had to relocate to a temporary quarters for the time being.
-It is a minor inconvenience, but I hope that the issue will be resolved soon so that I can get back to my normal routine.
+Although the day was filled with exciting moments, I must admit to some concern regarding a leak in the wall of my berth.
+Water has been seeping into my cabin and, while the crew works to fix the issue, I have had to relocate to temporary quarters.
+While it is a minor inconvenience, I hope the problem will be swiftly resolved so I may return to my normal routine.

-As I reflect on the day's events, I can't help but feel a sense of excitement and curiosity about the journey ahead.
-With each passing day, we are getting closer to the abyssopelagia, and I am eager to see what wonders and marvels the deep sea has in store for us.
+As I reflect on the events of the day, I cannot help but feel excitement and curiosity about the journey ahead.
+Every passing day brings us closer to the abyssopelagia and I eagerly anticipate the wonders and marvels the deep sea holds in store for us.

-Until next time,
+Until the next entry,

 Jules Verne
 <hr>